 Expy: The Simpsons has lampshaded in one episode (the episode where Sideshow Bob returns to marry Selma Bouvier) in which Bart is watching a Springfield version of Dinosaurs and he remarks that its just like someone watched their family and copied it.

 A few episodes dealt with tensions between two-legged and four-legged dinosaurs.
 A bit of Fridge Logic when you realize B.P.
 Richfield himself, being a triceratops, is also a four-legged dinosaur.

 Mammals being treated poorly, particularly when they get shafted on a music deal in one episode.
 The dinosaur producers like the music and lyrics, but they don't like the idea of a mammal having created it so they co-opt it for themselves, and release the music and lyrics, but as sung by a dinosaur singer.

-And thanks the the publicity, the same channel then started showing "The Flark Show"
+Informed Obscenity: In one episode, a great controversy erupted over the word "smoo".
+And thanks the the publicity, the same channel then started showing "The Flark Show".